wabbitguy/Event-CountDown/README.md

 <img width="240" height="346" alt="CrowPanel_Version" src="https://github.com/wabbitguy/assets/blob/main/CrowPanel_Version.png" />

 When I originally wrote the firmware for count down, my intent was to use it strictly for Christmas.
 However I soon realized that with a few changes it could be used for any yearly event.
 Thus as the code stands at the moment, that's what you have.
-In the Arduino IDE the board selected is the "ESP32 Wrover Kit (all versions)" like this:
+In the Arduino IDE the board selected is the "ESP32 Wrover Kit (all versions)".

 Display Stand STL's